AndyQ/NFCPassportReader/readme.md

 ## To do
 There are a number of things I'd like to implement in no particular order:
- * Ability to dump passport stream and read it back in
  * Implement PACE authentication